Khachod Dechen Ling

 ~~~

-N. L. Drolma, NYC April 2022
+N. L. Drolma, NYC 2022

 Khachod Dechen Ling’s informal environment and absence of bureaucracy allow for instruction tailored to the capacity of each student.
 This serene, intimate space for nurturing students is a vital supplement to public assembly teachings.
 Our “backyard” is Hudson River Park, which beautifully augments N. L. Drolma’s effort to bring Nepal’s carefree breeze of dharma magic to New York.
 The expansive lawns, landscaped piers and open sky views are ideal for meditation.
 All sessions allow time for Q & A.

-Most practitioners in the U.S. lack the circumstances conducive to practice in close proximity with lamas overseas.
+Most practitioners in the U.S. lack circumstances conducive to practice in close proximity with lamas overseas.
 By hosting masters traveling to the States, Khachod Dechen Ling continues to plant seeds for the dharma to take root here and flourish.

 KDL carries the blessings of eminent masters who have been guest residents including Nyoshul Khen Rinpoche, Dzogchen Pema Kalzang Rinpoche, Sogyal Rinpoche, Tulku Teglo Rinpoche, and the 10th Bhakha Tulku Rinpoche.
 Khachod Dechen Ling has also been graced with visits by Alak Zenkar Rinpoche, Dudjom Sangye Pema Shepa Rinpoche, Lodi Gyari Rinpoche, Dzogchen Ponlop Rinpoche, Lama Kunga Tharste Rinpoche, Tsawa Rinam Rangdrol Rinpoche and other revered teachers, young American tulkus, and esteemed dakinis Sangyum Kamala, Dondrup Drolma, Bhutan’s Damcho Zangmo, and the U.K.’s Jetsunma Tenzin Palmo.